argshook/zettelkasten/projects.md

 There might be more on [github](https://github.com/argshook?tab=repositories).

+- <a href="https://lairuna.com/" target="_blank">
+    lairuna.com
+      </a> - AI-driven adventure game with completely unique playthroughs
+  each game.
 - <a href="https://dhub.dev/" target="_blank">
     dhub.dev
   </a> - WYSIWYG Editor for Docusaurus.
 The easiest way to edit Markdown and MDX